testbruger564/notes/README.md

 $ vi .bashrc

-  add the following lines to the .bashrc file
+  add the following lines to the .bashrc file.
+  Change from command mode to insert mode by pressing i

     export PATH=~/notes:$PATH